 An article in Out and About Live on the 23rd of September 2020 considered the wide range of security devices and systems designed to hinder or prevent the theft of your motorhome itself and its equally valuable contents.
 When adding further security to your motorhome, always ensure that any components have received the Thatcham seal of approval and certification – an organisation that sets the benchmark in vehicle security.

 There are currently five distinct categories of security equipment – from electronic alarms and immobilisers to vehicle trackers to aid the tracing and recovery of stolen motorhomes.

 Whatever categories of security demanded by your motorhome insurers – or categories which earn valuable discounts on the price of the premiums you pay – here at Derby Motorhomes we have the experience and expertise to advise you on ways of meeting those standards (which are already likely to have been met by any vehicle we supply).

-It is essential to have an accurate and up to date valuation of the vehicle and its contents for insurance purposes.
+It is essential to have an accurate and up to date valuation of your motorhome and its contents for insurance purposes.
 The total sum insured is the maximum amount any insurer is obliged to pay out in the event of a claim, and you want to make sure it is sufficient for the repair to any damage or the replacement of your motorhome if it is a total loss.

 Once again, our expertise and experience here at Derby Motorhomes may help you arrive at a realistic and up to date valuation of your motorhome and its contents.

-The most comprehensive coverage is given by policies which cover any driver, but you might choose to restrict driving to named drivers only or even to yourself alone in order to gain further discounts on your premiums.
+The most comprehensive coverage is given by policies that cover any driver, but you might choose to restrict driving to named drivers only or even to yourself alone in order to gain further discounts on your premiums.

-Your motorhome insurance may already incorporate a compulsory excess which is payable in the event of a claim, but you might opt to accept a further voluntary excess in return for cheaper premiums.
+Your motorhome insurance may already incorporate a compulsory excess which is payable in the event of a successful claim, but you might opt to accept a further voluntary excess in return for cheaper premiums.